-- DSA is the Division of Student Affairs.
-DSA is composed of offices that work together to promote student learning, growth, and success, in and out of the classroom.
+- The Division of Student Enrollment, Engagement, and Success is composed of offices that work together to promote student learning, growth, and success, in and out of the classroom.
 When students meet someone who works in Advising, Student Leadership and Engagement, Residence Life, the Fitness Center, Student Health and Counseling Center, the Center for Career Design and Development, or any other office in Student Affairs, they will find a professional staff member whose primary aim is to help them develop, refine, and meet their goals at Hofstra.

 - Dutch Treats

 - Dutch Treats is the convenience store at Hofstra USA.
-It is open 24 hours a day, seven days a week, and features fresh food concepts with made-to-order pizzas, sandwiches, and salad bowls.
+It is open from 11am to midnight, seven days a week, and features fresh food concepts with made-to-order pizzas, sandwiches, and salad bowls.

 - An elective is a course a student chooses to take because of interest in it, to satisfy intellectual curiosity, or to complement degree requirements.
 An elective course may be outside of a student’s field or discipline or may have a direct relationship to the student’s degree program.
 Limits are placed on the number of elective credits students can earn that count toward a degree.
 Students must consult with a faculty advisor when planning a program of study.